lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 In **chapter \ref{hidden_treasures}** (\nameref{hidden_treasures} on page \pageref{hidden_treasures}), I build further on the work of chapter \ref{foul_play}.
 This chapter details a workflow to enrich and study the genomes of bacteria associated with all sequenced _Azolla_ species.
 The workflow thoroughly removes plant DNA reads, and then assembles those of the remaining microbes.
-The process of separating distinct microbial genomes (binning) required extra binningsignals and manual curation for these were not part of the original experimental design.
+The process of separating distinct microbial genomes (binning) required extra binning signals and manual curation for these were not part of the original experimental design.
 Each represented species of the _Azolla_ genus yielded between 12 and 22 associated bacterial genomes.
 The majority of these genomes belong only to six taxonomical orders present in the majority of the entire _Azolla_ genus: Burkholderiales, Caulobacterales, Nevskiales, Nostocales, Rhizobiales and Sphingomonadales.
 The systematic presence of these taxonomic groups suggests they be selected for in the _Azolla_ symbiosis and they may be vertically transferred over host generations as is the main symbiont _N. azollae_.